Charlie Gracie at the London Hippodrome

 Above - Philly's first rock 'n' roll star; Charlie Gracie, along with Dee Dee Sharp, Billy Paul, Tammi Terrell and Clifford Brown were inducted onto the Philadelphia Walk of Fame, 'Avenue of the Arts,' on Oct.
 23, 2008. - Photo and caption courtesy Charlie Gracie Junior.

 Most Images on this page are Courtesy Charlie Gracie Jnr.
-You may like to visit Charlie Gracie's own Website here.
 Information about the London Hippodrome Theatre can be found on the site here, and an Index to all the many Special Features on the London Hippodrome on the site can be found here.